symbiotic-engineering/WEC-DECIDER/modules/CEM/README.md

 ] # enter package manager
-st # status - check that packages installed correctly backspace or ctrl-C  # exit package manager Pkg.build("Gurobi") # may be necessary for first Gurobi use? cd("modules/CEM") include("caserunner.jl")
+st # status - check that packages installed correctly backspace or ctrl-C  # exit package manager Pkg.build("Gurobi") # first time only cd("modules/CEM") include("Run.jl")
 ```
-9. Finally run `analyze_results.ipynb` to generate plots.

-See the report `report.pdf` for details on the methodology and results.

-Authors: @rebeccamccabe and @AlannLiu
+For details on the methodology and results, see the report `old/report.pdf` for early work, and the conference paper [here](https://github.com/symbiotic-engineering/MDOcean/tree/decider-pub/pubs/UMERC-2025-grid-value) for more recent work.

+Code authors: @rebeccamccabe, @Khai003, @AlannLiu